 Like any profession or educational system, Theatre of the Oppressed has its own terminology.
-Some terms are derived from more traditional forms of drama, others from other modes of anti-oppression pedagogy, such as popular education.
+Some terms are derived from traditional forms of drama, others from anti-oppression pedagogy, such as popular education.
 One of Theatre of the Oppressed's goals is to "multiplicate" (from the Portuguese verb "multiplicar"—to multiply), meaning to make its language and methodology accessible to as many people as possible.
 So far this aim has been largely successful: Theatre of the Oppressed is now used by millions of people in more than 70 countries.

 Terms Commonly Used in Theatre of the Oppressed: